pnp/List-Formatting/view-samples/tictactoe-format/README.md

 ## Summary

-This sample recreate the tic tac toe game using SharePoint List formating and new feature "**setValue**" to allow Powerusers provide aditional flexibility to their custom solutions.
+This sample recreate the tic tac toe game using SharePoint List formatting and new feature "**setValue**" to allow Power users provide additional flexibility to their custom solutions.

 ![tic tac toe format](./assets/TicTacToeformat.gif)